Lentil Puree

 Water

-How to make Lentil and Vegetable Purée
+How to make Lentil Puree

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional cooking methods
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

-Happy puréeing,
+Happy pureeing,

 Chloe x